TheSoundOfAIOSR/rg_text_to_sound/playground/mirco_nani/tts_pipeline/README.md

 }
 ```

-You can use other models in the WaterfallPipeline as long as they are located in the module:
+You can use other pre-made models in the WaterfallPipeline as long as they are located in the module:
  ```tts_pipeline.pipelines.waterfall.models```
 You can use other implementations of the WaterfallPipeline as long as they are located in the following module:
  ```tts_pipeline.pipelines.waterfall.pipeline```